dynatrace-oss/cloud-snippets/azure/azure-endpoints-availability/README.md

     - Before executing the script, ensure it has execution permissions.
 You can grant execution permissions using the `chmod +x azure_connectivity_checker.sh` command.

 3. **Execute the Script:**
-    - Run the script from the terminal with appropriate parameters if needed.
-Run the script for the ActiveGate user, for which the ActiveGate was installed (`dtuserag` by default).
+   - Run the script from a terminal on the machine where ActiveGate is installed, using the appropriate parameters, if necessary.
+Run the script for the ActiveGate user for whom ActiveGate was installed (`dtuserag` by default).

       Here's the general syntax:
       ```